potato-tf/PopExtensionsPlus/CONTRIBUTING.md

 - Comments should always be above the code they are meant to explain

 ### function declarations
-Functions must be declared in a way the performance counter can see them, we never want to see "<lambda or free run script>" in console if we can avoid it.
+Functions must be declared in a way the performance counter can see them, we never want to see `<lambda or free run script>` in console if we can avoid it.

 DO NOT DO THIS, THESE ARE ANONYMOUS FUNCTIONS: